This module aims to help you explore and gain understanding of the following:

 Make a list which of these techniques you will find most useful or will try using.

 It is important to review how well you are managing your urges and the techniques which work well for you.
 Downloading the diary below can be a way of doing this.

 |At home, late at night, bored and lonely

-This can also be used to help you recognise patterns when your urge to access sexual images of children is strongest or what moods are linked to the urges.
+This can also be used to help you recognise patterns when your urge to engage in illegal online sexual behaviour is strongest or what moods are linked to the urges.
 This awareness will help with your relapse prevention and risk management.

 Now, consider the following questions: